AlexTuduran/Locator/README.md

 Load locator.lpr with Lazaru and build.
 Binary should be created under "/_.bin".

+On Windows:

-Although you could build it for Windows as well, it wouldn't make much sense, since no "locate" command is natively available and better, free solution "Everything" is available.
+Although you could build it for Windows as well with Lazarus, it wouldn't make much sense, since no "locate" command is natively available and better, free solution "Everything" is available.

+On Mac OS X:
+Same as for Windows except "Everything" is not available for Mac OS X.